RJSD3V/x.rs/README.md

 # Welcome to x.rs.

 ## Every thought I have in Rust is a part of this project.

 From basic Command Line tools to full fledged System tools.
 I anything that comes to my mind, goes here.

+Projects:

+## Shuffler